Indices For Oral Disease Definitions

 Composite index

-The periodontal index is a composite index because it records both the reversible changes due to gingivitis & irreversible changes brought about by periodontal disease
+The periodontal index is a composite index because it records both the reversible changes due to gingivitis and irreversible changes brought about by periodontal disease

 Composite Index Method: